 You can also add accidental damage cover, and increase the limits and level of building cover on your policy - speak to one of our insurance Advisers to find out more

 Yes you can.
 You may not wish to insure your contents, or your contents policy may be due at a different time to your buildings policy.

 However, if you are buying both contents insurance and building cover, we would always recommend purchasing the two policies together.
-Most companies will offer a discount for combining the two elements, but this is not essential.
+Most companies will offer a discount for combining the two elements, but purchasing both together is not essential.

 Lots of factors affect your home insurance premium.
 The area in which you live, the size of your property and your individual circumstances all have a bearing.

 If you have a good level of home security, such as intruder alarms and approved window and door locks, you are going to be able to qualify for a good level of discount.
 Also having smoke alarms can help reduce premiums.